chinapedia/wikipedia.abstract.en/Page/Magnesium.md

 Safety precautions

-Burning_Magnesium_Block!.ogv to self-combustion, emitting intense white light]] Magnesium metal and its alloys can be explosive hazards; they are highly flammable in their pure form when molten or in powder or ribbon form.
+to self-combustion, emitting intense white light]] Magnesium metal and its alloys can be explosive hazards; they are highly flammable in their pure form when molten or in powder or ribbon form.
 Burning or molten magnesium reacts violently with water.
 When working with powdered magnesium, safety glasses with eye protection and UV filters (such as welders use) are employed because burning magnesium produces ultraviolet light that can permanently damage the retina of a human eye.[46]

 Magnesium is capable of reducing water and releasing highly flammable hydrogen gas:[47]